Kereyn Smith: Career

 After obtaining teaching qualifications, Smith taught physical education in New Zealand and in the United Kingdom.
-She then took up a management position in Sport Manawatu.
+She then took up a management position in Sport Manawatū.
 At the same time, she was carrying out coaching and administrative roles on a voluntary basis, mainly in netball, leading to her being appointed to the board of Netball New Zealand, which she chaired for six of the eleven years she was on it.
 She was also vice-chair of the International Netball Federation.
 In other sporting roles she became a trustee for the multipurpose Forsyth Barr Stadium in Dunedin and a director of the Highlanders rugby union team in Dunedin.
 In 2004, she returned to her alma mater of the University of Otago as a Council member, staying in that role for a decade.

 Smith served as private secretary to New Zealand's Minister of Sport, Fitness and Leisure.
 She then became senior manager and then general manager of the Hillary Commission, named after Sir Edmund Hillary who, together with Tenzing Norgay, was the first person to climb Mount Everest.
 The Commission was later renamed Sport New Zealand.
 In 2000 she was appointed chief executive of the New Zealand Academy of Sport (South Island), holding that position until the South Island Academy was merged with that of the North Island to form High Performance Sport NZ, a section of Sport New Zealand.